 But only one is completely open source

-Everyone knows that MacOS is the best platform for image editing, but finding the right software isn’t so clear.
+Everyone knows that macOS is the best platform for image editing, but finding the right software isn’t so clear.
 Photoshop is the default choice, but the insane pricing can put it outside the budget for a huge number of people.

-There are quite a few free or low cost options, but it can be tough to narrow down between them.
+There are quite a few free or low-cost options, but it can be tough to narrow down between them.
 After all, some online tools (like Pixlr) are just as effective as the lower-end editing applications available through the App Store.

-GIMP is the closest free tool to Photoshop, but comes with a steep learning curve that can be tough to master.
+GIMP is the closest free tool to Photoshop but comes with a steep learning curve that can be tough to master.
 Despite its age, GIMP is still updated regularly and serves as the go-to tool for a huge number of people.

 The default suite of tools is powerful, but if you don’t find what you’re looking for, GIMP works with a huge number of third-party plugins.
 You can expand its utility and functionality to near-infinite levels with a bit of Google searching.

 The great thing about GIMP is that if you’re already skilled with Photoshop, you can get the hang of GIMP relatively quickly.
-You’ll need to learn the names for the different tools, but it has almost as much power as Photoshop for none of the cost.
+You’ll need to learn the names of the different tools, but it has almost as much power as Photoshop for none of the cost.

 Pixelmator is a paid tool available for download on the App Store for $29.99, but it comes with a 30-day free trial if you want to give it a whirl and see if the app works for you.

 Pixelmator has a lot of powerful painting and retouching tools that let users change images in any way they can imagine, as well as compatibility with a wide array of different file formats including Photoshop.
 This means you can open a Photoshop file with various layers and manipulate it just like you would in its original format.

 Pixelmator takes advantage of macOS features to provide users with a full-featured suite of image editing software that competes with the best of them.